 - It is waterproof and does a great job of keeping your dog dry during wet snow or rainy conditions.

 - The customer service is great, one reviewer mentioned the LED light stopped working after the battery got corroded due to getting wet in the rain, and Kurgo sent him a replacement light.
-This company stands behind their Lifetime Warranty.
+This company stands behind its Lifetime Warranty.

 - The straps to secure the coat go under the belly and not near the legs so there is no friction or chafing.